 Thermometers are such an essential tool for Healthcare Professionals to help monitor a patients temperature either as a snap shot of time, or over to monitor their temperature changes over a period of time.
-The technology in digital thermometers has changed immensely over the last 100 years.
+The technology in a digital thermometer has changed immensely over the last 100 years.
 Thermometers these days are capable of measuring temperature from a short distance, or measuring the temperature through the ear canal, rectum, armpit or mouth.
 With so many options which ones are right for your medical practice?

 Which thermometer is the most accurate?